Apple's MacBooks look great, but that doesn't mean they need to take up all the space on your desk.

-Some raise the laptop to eye level, and others just keep the MacBook closed for minimal desk disruption if you have connected external displays to increase your screen size.
+Some raise the laptop to eye level, and others - known as "vertical stands" - just keep the MacBook closed for minimal desk disruption if you have connected external displays to increase your screen size.

 A laptop stand also works nicely with a MacBook docking station, which can multiply the number of ports and slots available to you and allow for multiple larger displays.